 to a new file:

-Now you can open the ugly_rotated2.pdf
+Now you can open ugly_rotated2.pdf

-file in your current working directory and compare it to the ugly_rotated.pdf
+in your current working directory and compare it to the ugly_rotated.pdf

-The value of /Rotate
+The value of .rotation

 may not always be what you expect.
 For example, if you scan a paper document with the page rotated ninety degrees counterclockwise, then the contents of the PDF will appear rotated.
-However, the /Rotate
+However, the .rotation

-key may have the value 0
+attribute may have the value 0

 .

-Cropping Pages
+Cropping Pages With RectangleObject

 Another common operation with PDFs is cropping pages.
 You might need to do this to split a single page into multiple pages or to extract just a small portion of a page, such as a signature or a figure.

-For example, the practice_files
+For example, the practice_files/

 folder includes a file called half_and_half.pdf

+.
+This PDF contains a portion of Hans Christian Andersen’s “The Little Mermaid.”
 Each page in this PDF has two columns.
-Let’s split each page into two pages, one for each column.
+You can split each page into two pages, one for each column.

-To get started, import the PdfFileReader
+To get started, import the PdfReader

-and PdfFileWriter
+and PdfWriter

-classes from PyPDF2
+classes from pypdf

 and the Path